Thursday, October 22, 2009

 The days are getting shorter and colder.
 The Summer is over and we begin to crave warming and comforting foods.
 What could be better than a bowl of tasty soup on a foggy afternoon?

-My favorite food store in the US, the Whole Foods Market, has a list of interesting recipes.
+The Whole Foods Market, has a list of interesting recipes.
 You can substitute pumpkins or butternut for carrots and add parsnips to this recipe.
 There is no limit to your creativity.
-Enjoy in good company.
-Serves 4
+I added roasted seeds and fresh coriander for garnish.

 Ingredients: